 But…to be honest, my true loyalty is to Johnny Mo.
 I have been with him much longer than I have been with O-Ren Ishii.
 It is he who took me off the streets, trained me and essentially gave me a life.
 I am loyal to O-Ren Ishii because Johnny Mo is loyal to O-Ren Ishii.

 And at first blush, she seems an odd choice for Master Mo to give his loyalty to.
-Rumor has it that she began her career as a freelance professional assassin.
+Rumor has it that she started out as a freelance professional assassin.
 Not that there's anything particularly dishonorable about that, except that she was a sniper!
 To kill one's enemy in total surprise and from the safety of great distance…there just doesn't seem to be much to respect in that.